To understand the logic and reason to not hate anybody, you need to understand three things.

 Why Do You Hate Someone?

-You hate someone when you don’t like what they said or did to you.
+Off-course, for some reason.
+Maybe you didn’t like what someone said about you or did to you.

 The Process of Hating